kurator-dev/kurator/docs/proposals/rollout/rollout.md

 and make progress.
 -->

-- **Traffic distribution tools other than istio are not supported** While Flagger is able to support a wide range of traffic distribution tools including istio, nginx for grey scale releases.
+- **Traffic distribution tools other than istio are not supported** While Flagger is able to support a wide range of traffic distribution tools including istio, nginx and so on for rollout test.
 However, Kurator currently only supports unified management of istio across clusters.
 Kurator may implement other traffic distribution tools in the future.

 ### Proposal